RBEGamer/DBClock/README.md

 ![led](https://user-images.githubusercontent.com/9280991/218877529-a87ac514-6470-402f-b00f-8c9af99b9be0.jpg)

 The old lamp was replaced with a neutral-white 12B led strip with 144 LEDs/m.
-Using a mosfet connected to the Arduino PWM GPIO `Pin 8`, it is possible to control the strip using software.
+Using a mosfet connected to the Arduino PWM GPIO `Pin 8`, so it is possible to control the strip using software.
-The current implementation, allows fade up/down on predefined times.
+The current implementation, allows fade up/down on predefined times, on/off from 0-100%.

+### BUTTON

+A pushbutton from `GND` to Arduino GPIO `2` can be connected to set the LED intensity modes manually.

 ## Stand